Neha-Codes295/login-registration-form-mysql/README.md

-# Login and Registration Form with MongoDB
+# Login and Registration Form with MySQL

-I have created a Login and Registration Form with NodeJS, ExpressJS and MongoDB.
+I have created a Login and Registration Form with NodeJS, ExpressJS and MySQL.
 This is a Basic Version of the Login and Signup Form which I have created using a bit of help from a few Youtube videos.

 ## Installation